nginxinc/nginx-ingress-workshops/OSS/labs/lab8/readme.md

 <br/>

-1. Next step will be to setup and deploy Grafana into your cluster:
+1. Next step will be to setup and deploy Grafana into your cluster, using Helm, add the Grafana repo:

     ```bash
     helm repo add grafana https://grafana.github.io/helm-charts